Can you lose belly fat by walking? I put myself to the test and for 3 months, I walked to beat the bulge. Did I win?

 I was expecting to get enormous when I came back to Australia 2 years ago but I did NOT gain any weight.
 My gut stayed the same too.

 I thought my eyes were deceiving me or the scale was wrong.
 So I double-checked and it returned the same number.
 There was no weight gain at all.

 Thinking back, while staying in the Philippines, we did something we never do.
 Every day, my partner and I went out shopping and walked around the city for 1 to 3 hours.
 Sometimes 5 hours, because we had so much time to do absolutely nothing.

 Walking around the city for at least an hour offsets the calories we ate.
 And we did not only eat just one meal a day.
 Our minimum was 4 meals in a day not including the little side desserts we ate while walking.

 Absolutely you can lose belly fat by walking.
 Keep in mind, to maximize fat loss, you need to be hitting the fat-burning zone.
-Of which, you can calculate using the above-mentioned method.
+Of which, you can calculate using our calculator.

 Walking casually will not do it for your belly fat but it will offset some calories you ate for breakfast and, or, lunch.

 You need to walk briskly to get your heart rate up to 61% to 80% of your maximum heart rate.

 Make sure you buy the proper gear if you want to go for long walks.
 Buy proper fitting shoes, your legs, knees, feet will thank you in the long run.

 If you sit around all day, you will gain belly fat.
 Make walking a daily habit.
 A half an hour walk will help prevent weight gain.